codetriage-readme-bot/Ursa/README.md

 Unified Research Support Assistant

-Ursa is an educational research tool developed to aid undergraduate / graduate researchers in automating certain tasks, as well as providing a unified environment for research, notes, and related tasks.
+Ursa is an educational tool developed to improve the quality of research, and make the process more manageable.
+By unifying various components of the research process, and automating standard tasks, we can provide researchers with a structure and streamlined experience.
+Ursa will expand over time to continually provide researchers with new and innovative tools.

 # Building Ursa
 Ursa is built using the [Play Framework](https://www.playframework.com/) with Java.
 The project is currently set up in [Intelij](https://www.jetbrains.com/idea/) however it can be built and edited in most environments.
 Base requirements to build Ursa are: